simvue-io/.github/profile/README.md

 # Contact Us/Discussion

-The Simvue team uses GitHub Discussions as a way of communicating both with our users and contributors.
+The Simvue team uses [GitHub Discussions](https://github.com/orgs/simvue-io/discussions) as a way of communicating both with our users and contributors.
 We ask that when discussing a particular component of the Simvue stack you apply the relevant label to the topic, and ensure all discussion is made with care and respect to others.

+When starting a new discussion please be sure to apply any relevant labels, when discussing a particular component of the Simvue infrastructure (e.g. server, web-ui etc.) select the relevant component label as well.
+Please ensure conversation is kept relevant to the topic, we do encourage conversation and suggestions so if there is a need to expand to another topic area just open a new discussion and link to it within the current one.